AckerlyXu/heima/articles/active-directory/active-directory-aadconnect-health-adfs.md

 ![Azure AD Connect Health Portal](./media/active-directory-aadconnect-health/alert2.png)

 ## Usage Analytics for AD FS
 Azure AD Connect Health Usage Analytics analyzes the authentication traffic of your federation servers.
 Selecting the usage analytics box will open the usage analytics blade, which will show you the metrics and groupings.

+>[!NOTE]
->[AZURE.NOTE] In order to use Usage Analytics with AD FS, you must ensure that AD FS auditing is enabled.
-For more information, see [Enable Auditing for AD FS](/documentation/articles/active-directory-aadconnect-health-agent-install/#enable-auditing-for-ad-fs).
+> In order to use Usage Analytics with AD FS, you must ensure that AD FS auditing is enabled.
+For more information, see [Enable Auditing for AD FS](./active-directory-aadconnect-health-agent-install.md#enable-auditing-for-ad-fs).

 ![Azure AD Connect Health Portal](./media/active-directory-aadconnect-health/report1.png)